-The RAAH Board of Directors recently chose new projects for the 2018-2020 Capital Campaign.
-We intend to raise $75,000 to support projects managed by local agencies to aid individuals and families who are homeless or at risk of becoming homeless.
+The RAAH Board of Directors recently completed our 2018-2020 Capital Campaign.
+With the generosity of the local religious community we raised $75,000 to support projects managed by local agencies to aid individuals and families who are homeless or at risk of becoming homeless.

 First Steps Back